dvoytik/kompusim/README.md

 # Kompusim

-A simple CPU / SoC software simulator.
-Currently, only RISC-V ISA is supported.
+Kompusim is a simple CPU / SoC ISA level simulator.
+It only supports `RISC-V` ISA currently.
 It is still heavily under construction.

 ## How to run